Generative AI

 The survey uses the instrument developed by the Real-Time Population Survey (RPS), a national online labor market survey of working-age adults aged 18-64 that has run in the United States since 2020.
 This project aims to provide similar insights into GenAI adoption for India, comparable to the US GenAI Adoption Tracker.

-The project plans to collect data from N=1,000 Indians from an online sample, reweighted by age and gender.
-We plan to collect data every month to track trends over time.
+The project collects data from over N=1,500 Indians from an online and on ground sample, reweighted by age and gender.
+We plan to collect data every 3 months to track trends over time.

 ChatGPT Usage Data

-In addition to the survey data, this project includes actual ChatGPT usage data collected by asking N=346 participants to export their complete ChatGPT conversation histories.
+In addition to the survey data, this project includes actual ChatGPT usage data collected by asking N=600 participants to export their complete ChatGPT conversation histories.
 The conversation topics were classified using the same methodology as described in "How People Use ChatGPT" by Chatterji et al. from OpenAI.
-This allows us to compare actual usage patterns in India with global ChatGPT usage patterns.
+This allows us to compare actual usage patterns in India with global ChatGPT usage patterns (more analysis of this data coming soon).

 Get Involved